AcademySoftwareFoundation/EncodingGuidelines/Encoding.md

 * https://htj2k.com/
    * https://www.frontiersin.org/articles/10.3389/frsip.2022.885644/full
    * https://github.com/osamu620/OpenHTJ2K

-TODO:
-* Figure out the missing metadata so that ffmpeg can correctly decode a Quicktime to still.
-*

 ### See Also
    * Another good reference for encoding options is here: [https://trac.ffmpeg.org/wiki/Encode/VFX](https://trac.ffmpeg.org/wiki/Encode/VFX) although the page is a little out of date.